Index

 An index is a disk-based structure linked to a table or view that facilitates quicker row retrieval.
 A table or view’s table or view’s columns are used to create keys in an index.
 These keys are kept in a structure (B-tree) that enables SQL Server to quickly and effectively locate the row or rows that correspond to the key values.

-CLUSTERED INDEXNON-CLUSTERED INDEX
+CLUSTERED INDEX

 A clustered index is faster.